In Australia, immunisations are available to protect you from preventable diseases.

 Remember, you can take your time before making a decision about immunisation.

 Recording immunisation history

-All immunisation providers should notify every vaccine they administer to the Australian Immunisation Register (AIR).
+All immunisation providers should notify the Australian Immunisation Register (AIR) about every vaccine they administer.

 The register started for children in 1996 then expanded to adults from September 2016.
 Remind your vaccine provider to notify the register each time you are vaccinated.